noigroup logo

 How do you use it?

 It’s pretty simple really.
 The person with pelvic pain fills it out (it should only take 5 mins).
-There are 8 questions that get scored 0-4, for a total of 32.
+There are eight questions that get scored 0-4, for a total of 32.
 Questions 9 and 10 are ‘only if applicable’ and so are excluded from the tallied score.

 How would we use it clinically?

-Obviously these questions can be difficult for some people to talk about – so providing someone with quiet reflection time to consider their answers and prepare to discuss them, is surely a good thing.
+Obviously these questions can be difficult for some people to talk about, so providing someone with quiet reflection time to consider their answers and prepare to discuss them, is surely a good thing.
 Their answers can then be used to guide further subjective questioning to get a deeper understanding of the psycho-social impact of their pain.
 And when you feel that your clinician is taking an interest in what you think is a priority, that surely must be a SIM.

 What are your thoughts.
 Can you see yourself using this clinically?
 Would you be comfortable to fill this out for your therapist?